JiscaH/sequoiaExtra/README.md

 Feedback and feature requests are very welcome!
 Or if you'd like to share some of your own sequoia-related functions here, please do contact me!

+To use:
+- click on the file
+- click on 'raw'
+- copy the URL
+- `source("URL")`